 This form of sleep apnea is a combination of obstructive and central sleep apnea.
 Repeated apneas persist when obstructive sleep apnea is destroyed with good airway pressure, usually in cases with no apparent cause for central apneas.

-Sleep apnea creates low blood oxygen levels and prevents restful sleep night after night, causing a slow downward spiral of the immune system and increasing your risk for serious systemic diseases like heart disease, stroke, and diabetes.
-Thankfully, your Saginaw dentist can provide a simple, affordable solution – no CPAP necessary.
+Sleep apnea causes low blood oxygen levels and prevents restful sleep each night, causing a slow decline of the immune system and increasing your risk for serious systemic diseases like heart disease, stroke, and diabetes.
+Thankfully, your Saginaw dentist can provide a simple, affordable solution – no CPAP necessary!

 Some of the most common signs, symptoms, and characteristics of sleep apnea include:

-There are certain demographics that are at a higher risk of developing sleep apnea and certain lifestyle habits that contribute to the problem.
+Certain demographics have a higher risk of developing sleep apnea, and some lifestyle habits can contribute to the problem:

 Monday - Thursday